Winning117/Shadow-Man-Speedrunning-Rules/Shadow Man Remastered.md

 3. You must gather all 120 Souls, all inventory items, all secrets, and all 666 Cadeaux.

 ## Cheat%
 1. Cheat% includes the normal categories in the Main Categories section, except with the addition of Cheat% rules.
-See `Cheat% Notes` above
+See the **Cheat% Notes** section above

 ---